 The third teenager was very gracious, saying thank you a number of times.
 But this was a teaching moment as well.

 “Do me a favor,” I told him.
 “Just remember this when you’re my age, and remember that you can make a kid’s day by giving him your tickets.
 Remember to pay it forward.”

 “That’s right!” the man behind the counter said.
 “Words of wisdom!” he said to the teen.

 I didn’t think it was anything wise.
-Abby and I just put ourselves in the shoes of these kids and thought how excited we would have been to get hundreds of tickets when we were younger.
+I just put myself in the shoes of these kids and thought how excited we would have been to get hundreds of tickets when we were younger.
 Back then it would have been about the pure enjoyment of getting the coveted stuffed animal or new toy, but now it was about instilling lessons of sharing, random acts of kindness to strangers, and being respectful. (*On other occasions of giving tickets to very young children, we’ll give the tickets to them only after they promise to be nice to their mommies and daddies.)